 God promises to faithful Abraham that in his seed shall all the nations of the earth be blessed.
 GENESIS 22

-AND the angel of the LORD called unto Abraham out of heaven the second time, and said, By myself have I sworn, saith the LORD, for because thou hast done this thing, and hast not withheld thy son, thine only son: that in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the sea shore; and thy seed shall possess the gate of his enemies; and in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.
+ND the angel of the LORD called unto Abraham out of heaven the second time, and said, By myself have I sworn, saith the LORD, for because thou hast done this thing, and hast not withheld thy son, thine only son: that in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the sea shore; and thy seed shall possess the gate of his enemies; and in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice.

-NGELS from the realms of glory,

-Wing your flight o'er all the earth;

-Ye who sang creation's story

-Now proclaim Messiah's birth:

-Gloria in excelsis Deo.
+A NGELS from the realms of glory, Wing your flight o'er all the earth; Ye who sang creation's story Now proclaim Messiah's birth: Gloria in excelsis Deo.

-Shepherds in the field abiding, Watching o'er your flocks by night, God with man is now residing; Yonder shines the Infant Light:
+Shepherds in the field abiding, Watching o'er your flocks by night, God with man is now residing; Yonder shines the Infant Light: Gloria in excelsis Deo.

-Sages, leave your contemplations: Brighter visions beam afar; Seek the great Desire of Nations; Ye have seen his natal star:
+Sages, leave your contemplations; Brighter visions beam afar; Seek the great Desire of Nations; Ye have seen his natal star: Gloria in excelsis Deo.

-Saints before the altar bending, Watching long in hope and fear, Suddenly the Lord, descending, In his temple shall appear:
+Saints before the altar bending, Watching long in hope and fear, Suddenly the Lord, descending, In his temple shall appear: Gloria in excelsis Deo.